keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 If you look at the example dashboard screenshot, you see some tiles that have the `sli=sliprefix` and some that don't.
 This allows you to build dashboards that you can extend with metrics that should not be included in your SLI/SLO validation.

 Similar to the markdown, each tile can define several configuration elements.
 The only mandatory is sli=sliprefix.
 Here a couple of examples of possible values.
-It actually starts with a human readable value that is not included in the analysis but makes the dashboard easier readable:
+It actually starts with a human readable value that is not included in the analysis but makes the dashboard more readable:

 ```
 Test Step Response Time;sli=teststep_rt;pass=<500;warning=<1000;weight=2